robfatland/keepoffthegrass/README.md

 ### First stretch

-Let's discuss the idea of a scan of a space.
+Let's discuss space.

-- If my program gives your program a list: You can search it for Gladys.
+- One-D: If my program gives your program a list: You can search for 'Gladys'.
+    - This space has one dimension...
+        - An entry in a list
-- This space has one dimension: A location along a line
+        - A location on a line
-- What if Gladys is on a grid somewhere: How many dimensions?
+- What if Gladys is a bot living somewhere on a grid?
 - What if Gladys is a fish in an aquarium?
-- What if we introduce time?
+- What if we add time?

 ### Second stretch

-We need concepts of `game loop` and `before game loop`.
-Let's talk about a board game like monopoly... or chess.
+- `game loop` is a concept related to turns
+    - the challenge game will resolve moves simultaneously
+- `before game loop` is related to setting up the pieces
+    - like for monopoly or chess

-### Step 1: Verify 'width' and 'height'
+### Step 1: Let's verify 'width' and 'height'

 * Notice a game board: rectangle of spaces